 The fee to take the AHIP certification test is $175 if you don’t have a discount.

 Many carriers offer a discount of $50 if you take the exam through their carrier portal, bringing your total cost down to $125.

-Some carriers even offer a full AHIP reimbursement as a production incentive.
+Some carriers offer a full AHIP reimbursement as a production incentive.
 This is definitely something you should be asking so you can get your fee reimbursed after you have placed the required number of applications.